ec429/fc-aviation/README.md

 * Workers are called Seabees.
 Improvement build times are around 0.6 of classic (so, somewhere in between Workers and Engineers).
 Transform Terrain is unavailable.
 * Chance to steal tech on city conquest is 60%.
 * There is no land-based Caravan unit.
 Instead, Airliners can open trade routes, while the inexpensive Merchant Ships can 'enter marketplace' to earn one-time revenue — they yield considerably more than building Export (coinage), so long as they don't get sunk on the way!
+  - However, one-time revenue from trade between your own cities only yields Gold.
+If you want to get Science as well, then you need to go international (which is easier for enemies to blockade).

 ## Aircraft category usage